alhassy/emacs.d/README.md

     (global-set-key [f5] '(lambda () (interactive) (revert-buffer nil t nil)))

-In Mac OS, one uses `Cmd-r` to reload a page and spacemacs binds buffer reversion to `Cmd-u` &#x2013;in Emacs, Mac's `Cmd` is referred to as the ‘super key’ and denoted `s`.
+In Mac OS, one uses `Cmd-r` to reload a page and Emacs binds buffer reversion to `Cmd-u` &#x2013;in Emacs, Mac's `Cmd` is referred to as the ‘super key’ and denoted `s`.

 Moreover, since I use Org-mode to generate code blocks and occasionally